kjsteinke/kjsteinke.github.io/index.md

 permalink: /
 ---

 I was born to an entrepreneurial father and an opera singing mother, in Southern California.
 I resided in Torrance, Palos Verdes, Irvine and San Juan Capistrano.
 I graduated from Capistrano Valley High School and Cal State University Fullerton.
-I currently live with my wife and 2 childeren in Placer County (Northern California).
-I am working as a software deveoper.
+I currently live with my wife and 2 children in Placer County (Northern California).
+I am working as a software developer.

 ### Dev Interest